what to expect at Dayton Children's during COVID-19

 Our team is continuing to monitor any issues, and is adjusting our policy as needed to ensure that your video visit is safe and confidential.

 Your safety and our employee’s safety is our top priority.
-Beginning April 1, we made the decision to require all employees to wear facemasks.
+All employees, patients and visitors who are older than 2 are required to wear facemasks.
 The general mask Dayton Children’s provides helps stop the person wearing it from spreading germs to others.
-We made this decision with feedback from the Children’s Hospital Association, the Greater Dayton Area Hospital Association (GDAHA) and several areas in the US who have been dramatically impacted by COVID-19.

 will I/my child get COVID-19 if we come to the hospital?